luislard/simplebank/Readme.md

 **TL;DR:** We will use SQLC.
 It's a command that uses a pseudo language to create go code that speaks with the DB

+### Which AUTH system should we use, JWT or PASETO?
+See [documentation](docs%2FAuthentication.md) explaining the difference between:
+- JWT
+- PASETO

 ## Postgres driver
 See: github.com/lib/pq